 In moments you're out in the countryside immersed in pastoral farmland and pristine nature.
 Your bike ride is memorably capped with a stop at the island eatery [Svartsö Krog].
 We requested the house specialty, and were overwhelmed with the bounty of the Baltic.

 Even if you don't leave Stockholm, you'll still likely be on the water.
 Scenic harbor tours are popular, and shuttle boats zip between the many islands.
 From downtown, it's just a quick hop to Djurgården — the "Garden Island."

 Four hundred years ago, Djurgården was the king's hunting ground.
 Now this entire lush island is Stockholm's fun center, protected as a national park.
 You can rent a canoe, enjoy a bike ride, munch a picnic, or just take in the harbor scene along with a good cold beer.
 And this island has several of the city's top museums.

 The Vasa Museum is my favorite maritime museum anywhere.
 It took several centuries, but Stockholm turned a titanic flop into one of Europe's great sightseeing attractions.
 The Vasa — while heralded as the ultimate warship of her day — sank, just minutes into her maiden voyage.

 It was 1628.
 The king, eager to expand the reach of his domain, launched his formidable new war ship.
 Laden with an extra row of cannon, she was top-heavy.
-X00 yards into its maiden voyage, a breeze caught the sails and blew it over.
-The Vasa sank to the bottom of Stockholm's harbor where it sat for over 300 years.
+A couple hundred yards from the dock, a breeze caught the sails and blew it over.
+The Vasa sank to the bottom of Stockholm's harbor, where it sat for over 300 years.
 In 1961, with the help of steel cables and huge inflatable pontoons, the Vasa rose again from the deep.